 - Stool sample.
-There are a number of different stool sample tests used to detect C. difficile infection of the colon.
+There are a number of different stool sample tests used to detect Clostridioides difficile (C. difficile) infection of the colon.

 - Blood tests.
-These may reveal an abnormally high white blood cell count (leukocytosis), which may indicate an infection such as C. difficile if you also have diarrhea.
+These may reveal an unusually high white blood cell count, called leukocytosis, which may indicate an infection such as C. difficile if you also have diarrhea.

 - Colonoscopy or sigmoidoscopy.
-In both of these tests, your doctor uses a tube with a miniature camera at its tip to examine the inside of your colon for signs of pseudomembranous colitis — raised, yellow plaques (lesions), as well as swelling.
+In both of these tests, your doctor uses a tube with a miniature camera at its tip to examine the inside of your colon for signs of pseudomembranous colitis — raised, yellow plaques called lesions, as well as swelling.

 - Imaging tests.
-If you have severe symptoms, your doctor may obtain an abdominal X-ray or an abdominal CT scan to look for complications such as toxic megacolon or colon rupture.
+If you have severe symptoms, your provider may obtain an abdominal X-ray or an abdominal computed tomography (CT) scan to look for complications such as toxic megacolon or colon rupture.

 Treatment strategies include:

-- Stopping the antibiotic or other medication that's thought to be causing your signs and symptoms, if possible.
-Sometimes, this may be enough to resolve your condition or at least ease signs, such as diarrhea.
+- Stopping the antibiotic or other medication that's thought to be causing your symptoms, if possible.
+Sometimes, this may be enough to resolve your condition or at least ease symptoms, such as diarrhea.

 - Having fecal microbial transplantation (FMT).
-If your condition is extremely severe or you have had more than one recurrence of the infection, you may be given a transplant of stool (fecal transplant) from a healthy donor to restore the balance of bacteria in your colon.
-The donor stool may be delivered through a nasogastric tube, inserted into the colon or placed in a capsule you swallow.
-Often, doctors will use a combination of antibiotic treatment followed by FMT.
+If your condition is extremely severe or you have had more than one recurrence of the infection, you may be given a transplant of stool from a healthy donor to restore the balance of bacteria in your colon.
+The donor stool may be given through a nasogastric tube, inserted into the colon or placed in a capsule you swallow.
+Doctors may use a combination of antibiotic treatment followed by fecal microbial transplantation (FMT).

-Once you begin treatment for pseudomembranous colitis, signs and symptoms may begin to improve within a few days.
+Once you begin treatment for pseudomembranous colitis, symptoms may begin to improve within a few days.

 Treating recurring pseudomembranous colitis

 - Repeat antibiotics.
 You may need a second or third round of antibiotics to resolve your condition and may need a longer duration of therapy.

 - Fecal microbial transplantation (FMT).
 FMT is used to treat recurrent pseudomembranous colitis.
-You'll receive healthy, cleaned stool in a capsule, nasogastrically or inserted into your colon.
+You'll receive healthy, cleaned stool in a capsule, through a nasogastric tube or directly into your colon.

-Some research suggests that concentrated supplements of good bacteria and yeasts (probiotics) can help prevent C. difficile infection, but more studies are needed for their use in treating recurrences.
+Some research suggests that concentrated supplements of good bacteria and yeasts, called probiotics, can help prevent C. difficile infection, but more studies are needed to determine their use in treating recurrences.
 They are safe to use and available in capsule or liquid form without a prescription.

 To cope with the diarrhea and dehydration that can occur with pseudomembranous colitis, try to:

 - Drink plenty of fluids.
-Water is best, but fluids with added sodium and potassium (electrolytes) also may be beneficial.
+Water is best, but fluids with added sodium and potassium, known as electrolytes, also may be beneficial.
 Examples include sports drinks (Gatorade, Powerade, others), oral rehydration solutions (Pedialyte, Ceralyte, others), noncaffeinated soft drinks, broths and fruit juices.
-Avoid beverages that are high in sugar or contain alcohol or caffeine, such as coffee, tea and colas, which can aggravate your symptoms.
+Avoid beverages that are high in sugar or contain alcohol or caffeine, such as coffee, tea and colas, which can worsen your symptoms.

-- Avoid irritating foods.
+- Don't eat foods that worsen symptoms.
 Stay away from spicy, fatty or fried foods, and any other foods that make your symptoms worse.

 Preparing for your appointment

-Your primary care doctor can usually treat pseudomembranous colitis.
-Based on your signs and symptoms, you may be referred to a specialist in digestive diseases (gastroenterologist).
-If your signs and symptoms are particularly severe, you may be told to seek emergency treatment.
+Your primary health care provider can usually treat pseudomembranous colitis.
+Based on your symptoms, you may be referred to a specialist in digestive diseases, known as a gastroenterologist.
+If your symptoms are particularly severe, you may be told to seek emergency treatment.

 What you can do